core-wg/oscore/draft-ietf-core-object-security.md

    * If Observe is not used, compose the AEAD nonce by XORing the Context IV (Sender IV with the first bit flipped) with the padded Partial IV parameter from the request.

    * If Observe is used, compose the AEAD nonce by XORing the Context IV (Sender IV) with the Partial IV of the response (Sequence Number in network byte order).
-Increment the Sequence Number by one.

 4. Encrypt the COSE object using the Sender Key.
 Compress the COSE Object as specified in {{app-compression}}.

 5. Format the protected CoAP message according to {{coap-headers-and-options}}.
 The Object-Security option is added, see {{options-in-protected}}.

+6. If Observe is used, increment the Sequence Number by one.

 ## Verifying the Response